-Join Bryan O'Neil Hughes for an in-depth discussion in this video Closing unnecessary document windows, part of Photoshop Insider Training: Optimizing Photoshop's Performance.
+Join Bryan O'Neil Hughes for an in-depth discussion in this video Closing unnecessary document windows, part of Photoshop: Optimizing Performance.

 I want to talk about closing unnecessary documents.…It's a pretty simple, straightforward thing, kind of…a no-brainier, but if you're like me, you've…fallen into this trap of leaving things open,…and it has a detrimental effect on performance.…So here we have two images open, and they're both pretty big.…There's my raw file and then there's this huge 32 bit HDR.…Now let's say just for the sake of demonstration.…That I'm grabbing some little piece of this image for whatever reason,…and I'm just going to copy that, and I'm going to pop…over here to the other image and paste that in.…